 If neither of the above options is exercised, then you will not be entitled to any refund of any amounts paid by you.

 7.13 In the event that a charter flight is delayed, the Expedition Leader or another representative of Aurora Expeditions will provide updates to you, as they may be known, and will endeavour to provide information to make your stay as enjoyable as possible pending the ability of a charter flight to fly.

-8.1 Due to unforeseen circumstances, Aurora Expeditions may change the following with little or no advance notice: expedition departure dates, the scheduled point of departure for the expedition, omit or change any scheduled stop on the expedition or change the scheduled place of conclusion for the expedition whether before or after the trip has departed, including as a result of force majeure or weather conditions.
+8.1 Despite any other term in the Contract and due to unforeseen circumstances, including though not limited to the direct or indirect consequence of a force majeure event (clause 9), Aurora Expeditions may vary any aspect of the expedition itinerary with little or no advance notice.
 You will have no right to any refund and Aurora Expeditions will have no obligation to you or be liable for any compensation or damages, for any loss, consequential or indirect damages, expenses, loss of time or inconvenience, loss of opportunity or loss of enjoyment in respect of such changes.
-Such changes may not be used by you as a reason for cancelling the trip or to put forward a claim of any kind to Aurora Expeditions.
+Such changes may not be used by you to put forward a claim of any kind to Aurora Expeditions.

 9. Force Majeure

-9.1 Aurora Expeditions will not be responsible for the performance of the contract if prevented or delayed by acts of God, strikes, or other industrial relations matters, accidents, weather, traffic, airport conditions, lack of performance by third party suppliers, or other causes beyond their control.
+9.1 Aurora Expeditions will not be responsible for the performance of the Contract if prevented or delayed by acts of God, epidemic (together with events naturally arising from an epidemic), government action, strikes, or other industrial relations matters, accidents, weather, traffic, airport conditions, lack of performance by third party suppliers, or other causes beyond their control.

 10. Health, Required Fitness Levels, Trip Grades, Age Limits + Compulsory Medical Assessments